Teaching a Course

 Start each lecture with a summary of how the previous lecture ended, as well as how it fits into what has been taught in the course so far (the 'big picture').
 Another opening strategy is to briefly address any questions that may have been brought to your attention since the last class, either during your consultation times or via email.

-End each lecture with a summary of what was covered during the period, and what will be dealt with in the next lecture.
+End each lecture with a summary of what was covered this lecture, and what will be dealt with in the next lecture.

 - This is important because...